jimingeorge/jokeBot/README.md

 # DevProjects - Joke telling bot web app

-A voice bot that tells joke
+A voice bot that tells joke.

+**NOTE:** Tested on Chrome and Firefox but works only on Chrome as it has the Web Speech API

 ## Tech/framework used